 Most people go through the day without really thinking about the two dollars spent here or the five dollars spent there.
 Many times, the items you buy unconsciously daily seem harmless, but do you know how much you are spending?
 When you keep a record of all your expenses for one month, it can be quite a surprise to see where your money is going.
 When you are trying to save every single dollar, you need to get very strict with your money.
 You need to be aware of where each dollar goes.
 You have to separate wants from needs.
 Even if you don’t have debts, bad money habits can make you not save money.

-If you want to save money, the first thing you need to do is to be open with yourself.
+If you want to become good with money, the first thing you need to do is to be open with yourself.
 You need to account where every dollar goes for one month.
 If you are spending more than what is coming in, or if you are not saving a certain percentage of your income, you need to change your spending habits.

-Here are some everyday bad money habits you need to stop and replace them with ways to save money:
+Here are some everyday bad money habits you need to stop and save more:

 1. Excessive Eating Out

 If you spend money daily, eating out for lunch and dinner, you could quickly deplete your savings.
-Eating at home will save you money as you will be able to budget appropriately.
-Also, you will also have food left over for future meals.
+Eating at home will save you money, and you will also have food left over for future meals.
 If you learn to cook at home, it can become a hobby for you, and you can share your food with friends and family.

 2. Impulse Shopping

 To stop impulse shopping, do not shop unnecessarily.
 Don’t go into a store to look around.
 Don’t go into a store unless you have a specific item that you need to buy.
-Plan to bring a list with you or budget how much money you need.
+Bring a list with you or estimate how much money you need.
 Eat a large meal before you go grocery shopping.
 This will help you avoid buying things that you don’t need.

 Take time to think before you purchase an item.
 Ask yourself if you need it often if you give an item a waiting period.
 You will find that you don’t want it as much as you thought you did.
 This is an excellent strategy for dealing with those items that you feel you must have them.